-We introduce definitions related to dynamical systems (\autoref{ssec:defs_systems_chaos}), persistent homology (\autoref{ssec:PH_dist_metrics}), and our persistence exponent (\autoref{ssec:persistence_exp}).
+We introduce definitions related to dynamical systems (\autoref{ssec:defs_systems_chaos}), persistent homology (\autoref{ssec:PH_dist_metrics}), and our 0-persistence exponent (\autoref{ssec:persistence_exp}).
 We then outline previous work done in both detecting and quantifying periodicity and chaos in dynamical systems, followed by a brief review of the theoretical stability of persistent homology (\autoref{sec:related_work}).
-Following this discussion, we formally introduce our persistence exponent and the intuition behind its construction, as well as our proof of its stability and its bounds (\autoref{sec:persistence_exponent}).
-In \autoref{sec:algo}, we present our algorithm for computing the persistence exponent on real time series data and discuss its computational complexity.
-We then present experimental results that highlight the greater stability of our persistence exponent on various dynamical systems with known behavior (\autoref{ssec:Lorenz_results} and \autoref{ssec:Rossler_results}), as well as on real time series data (\autoref{ssec:Real_results}).
-We end with discussion and future work in \autoref{sec:discussion_future}.
+In \autoref{sec:persistence_exponent}, we introduce our 0-persistence exponent and the intuition behind its construction, as well as a proof of its stability and its bounds (\autoref{thm:stability_Persistence_exp} and Proposition \ref{rmk:bounds_Persistence_exp}).
+We show that if a system is chaotic then our 0-persistence exponent is guaranteed to be non-negative (\autoref{thm:lambda_positive_implies_betaexp_nonnegative}), and strictly positive under sufficient conditions (\autoref{cor:positive_lambda_implies_positive_betaexp} and Remark \ref{rmk:when_lambda_positive_implies_betaexp_positive}).
+In \autoref{sec:algo}, we present an algorithm for computing the 0-persistence exponent on real time series data and discuss its computational complexity.
+We present experimental results that highlight the greater stability of our 0-persistence exponent on various dynamical systems with known behavior (\autoref{ssec:Lorenz_results} and \autoref{ssec:Rossler_results}), as well as on real time series data (\autoref{ssec:Real_results}).
+We finally show experimentally that the Lyapunov and 0-persistence exponents are highly correlated for the Lorenz and R\"{o}ssler systems (\autoref{ssec:correlation}), which suggests that positive Lyapunov measures yield positive 0-persistence measures for sufficiently many trajectory points.
+We end with discussion, limitations, and future work in \autoref{sec:discussion_future}.